dennyzhang/challenges-chef/README.md

 ![scenario-202-design.png](./images/scenario-202-design.png)

-## Scenario-301: Use Chef To Deploy A Real Service I
+## Scenario-301: Use Chef To Deploy Jenkins I
 - Objective: Use chef to deploy one common service for real
 - Requirements:
 ```